Grilling over an open fire is time-honored tradition in Italian culture, and here are a few tips on how to emulate the method at home.

 Bring on the cured Italian meats.

 Just as we grill up hot dogs and sausages, Italy has their own cured meats.
 While we often see charcuterie as something to enjoy right out of the package and onto a platter, these cured meats benefit greatly from a quick char on the grill.
-Slices of mortadella, prosciutto and salami will all get some delicious depth of flavor after being grilled.
+Slices of mortadella, prosciutto, and salami all get a delicious depth of flavor after being grilled.

 Think seasonally.

-Nearly all summer produce can take a spin on the grill for some savory, smokey flavor.
-Greens, beans, lettuces, eggplant, summer squash, corn, peppers and beyond are all great contenders to quickly grill before tossing with a simple olive oil and lemon juice dressing.
+Nearly all summer produce can take a spin on the grill for some savory, smoky flavor.
+Greens, beans, lettuces, eggplant, summer squash, corn, peppers, and beyond are all great contenders to quickly grill before tossing with a simple olive oil-and-lemon juice dressing.

 Make Spiedini.

-In Italy, skewers are called spiedini, and it's a popular way to grill meat spanning throughout Italy.
-Tap here for our guide to spiedini - including some delicious recipes to get you started.
+In Italy, skewers are called spiedini, and are a popular way to grill meat throughout Italy.
+Tap here for our guide to spiedini, including some delicious recipes to get you started.

 Bring on the vino.